in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 spring.datasource.password=sa
 ```

-##### When is any primary or an id field annotated with @GeneratedValue autogenerated?
+### Q :  When is any primary or an id field annotated with @GeneratedValue autogenerated?
 Why are we passing the value for id in data.sql?

 Let's consider a simple example: